 Artificial intelligence, and in particular machine learning, is increasingly being used to detect and now combat attempts to intrude and infect aircraft weapons systems.
-These new intelligent algorithms are based on learning and lessons learned from previous attacks.
+These new intelligent algorithms are based on learning from previous attacks.

 Only Big Data, its methods, and tools, are able to effectively exploit security data lakes.
 This intelligent cybersecurity shield must be permanently deployable both in the field and in the headquarters.

 The system itself must be attack-proof and soon even be able to counter-attack to harden its own positions.

 The soldier of the future, a new source of field information

 The soldier of the future will be equipped with sensors and microcomputers that will help better perceive their environment.